|Years at VC:||11th Year|

 |Master's Degree:||M.A.
 Columbia Pacific, 1984|

-In his nine-year tenure at the helm of the Ventura College football program, Steve Mooshagian has turned VC into one of the most respected programs throughout the state and the country.
-He has produced a 70-30 record in his eight seasons, making him VC's all-time winningest football coach over nine-plus decades of gridiron history.
-He has led the orange and black to five conference titles, including four in a row from 2014-2017 and the Pirates have been to the post-season in each of the past eight years, highlighted by VC's first-ever playoff victory, VC winning the Southern California Football Association title, and an appearance in the CCCAA State Championship game in 2018.
-Mooshagian has helped 230 players transfer to four-year schools during his tenure with the Pirates.
+In his 10-year tenure at the helm of the Ventura College football program, Steve Mooshagian has turned VC into one of the most respected programs throughout the state and the country.
+He has produced a 78-33 record in his 10 seasons guiding the Pirates' ship, making him VC's all-time winningest football coach over nine-plus decades of gridiron history.
+He has led the orange and black to six conference titles, including four in a row from 2014-2017 and the Pirates have been to the post-season in each of the past nine years.
+Mooshagian guided VC to its first-ever playoff victory in the Pirates' run to the Southern California Football Association title and an appearance in the CCCAA State Championship game in 2018.
+Mooshagian has helped 245 players transfer to four-year schools during his tenure with the Pirates.